How long have you been publishing and what made you decide to enter this business?

 What genres do you publish?
 Who are your customers?

-The press publishes mathematics-related books.
+The Logic Press publishes mathematics-related books.
 The Olympiad Manual was revised, with input from colleagues in other universities, and became the Irish Mathematical Olympiad Manual.
 This is used at five enrichment centres in Ireland and across the world.
 Later texts were mainly for university students.
 Our ‘Less Serious Division’ caters for the fact that there is more to mathematical life than mathematics.

 Initially, our books were heat bound A4 size, relatively poor print quality, and prone to come apart with heavy use.
 I paid the university to print them, using facilities in place.
 The big advantages were that I could supply them at low prices, and that I could print only on demand, holding no stock, needing no capital or support staff.
 I was impressed by the quality of some student-produced journals from Cork and Cambridge, and discovered print-on-demand online services.
-I realised that Lulu’s setup allowed me to maintain low prices, print only on demand and make a big improvement to the print quality.
+Lulu’s setup allowed me to maintain low prices, print only on demand and make a big improvement to the print quality.
 I am proud of what goes between the covers of the books, and glad that the appearance of the books now matches that quality.

-Lulu has been described as a platform and community which provides the tools to allow publishing and distribution – are you using all of the Lulu services for a complete end to end solution or only some of them?
+are you using all of the Lulu services for a complete end to end solution or only some of them?

 I use Lulu to print my own ISBN’s and use Lulu ISBN’s for titles needing print and distribution; using Lulu ISBN’s relieves me of the burden of distribution.
 I sell more books internationally since I started using Lulu ISBN’s.

 I generally use the Lulu cover-design tool rather than making my own.

 Do you use both print and ebook services from Lulu?